rjkviegas/skills-workshops/week-1/git_and_research/COACH_INSTRUCTIONS.md

 This is likely the first time students have used the "thumbs" indicator to check their understanding.
 If so, explain that:

-* "thumbs" is for them to assess their own understanding
+* "thumbs" is an opportunity for them to assess their own understanding of the learning objectives

 * Anything less than a thumbs up is an indication to them that this is an area to investigate further

-* "thumbs" is used as an indicator of the quality of the workshop, but this is not it's primary purpose.
+* "thumbs" is used as an indicator of whether the workshop has covered the learning objectives, but this is not it's primary purpose.

 ## Main (30 minutes)